-Wendland District Vice President, Florida-Georgia District 407-258-5041, Jay.Wendland@lcef.org
+District Vice President, Florida-Georgia District

+407-258-5041, Jay.Wendland@lcef.org

 LCEF is a nonprofit religious organization; therefore, LCEF investments are not FDIC-insured bank deposit accounts.
 This is not an offer to sell investments, nor a solicitation to buy.
 LCEF will offer and sell its securities only in states where authorized.
 The offer is made solely by LCEF's Offering Circular.
 Investors should carefully read the Offering Circular, which more fully describes associated risks.
 StewardAccount products are not available to investors in South Carolina.
 StewardAccount access features are offered through UMB Bank n.a.
 The Family Emergency StewardAccount is known as the Family StewardAccount in the State of Ohio.
 PartnerPLUS is available to investors 18 and older.
 New money only.
-ConnectPLUS is available on a one account per investor basis only to new investors in Ohio and Pennsylvania.
+ConnectPLUS is available on a one account per investor basis only to new investors 18 and older who have not had an LCEF investment in the past 24 months.
+ConnectPLUS is not available to investors in Ohio and Pennsylvania.
 Neither LCEF nor its representatives give legal, accounting or tax advice.
 Consult your tax advisor as to the applicability of this information to your own situation.
 UMB Bank n.a. serves as the custodian for the LCEF IRA/HSA programs.
 The State of Washington has adopted a regulatory position that currently prohibits residents of Washington State from opening a new investment unless they are already an LCEF investor and 18 years or older.